 Lay-flat design is very similar to traditional disposable sandwich bags.
 Easy to stash in lunch bags.
 You get 5 bags in different colors.
 Company offers a variety of styles and sizes for different storage needs.
 Made of BPA-free PEVA material.

 Zip-seals become difficult to maneuver with repeated use, and often won't seal completely.
-Hand-washing is recommend.
+Hand-washing is recommended.
 Hard to get the corners dry, which could cause mold to form.

 Made of strong polyurethane laminate fabric that can be wiped clean or placed on the top rack of the dishwasher.
 Have built-in liners for added durability.
 Set of 3 includes 3 different sizes.
 Choice of several cute graphics that are appealing to kids.